 Wooden decking boards are the most susceptible to shrinking and expanding.
 When exposed to moisture, they can easily absorb it and swell.
 When the boards dry out, it returns to its original size.
-However, there will be cases that the changes can be permanent.
+However, there will be cases that which the changes can be permanent.
 It may also lead to warping, cracking, and splintering of the boards.

 On the other hand, plastic or vinyl decking will change in size due to changes in temperature instead of humidity or moisture.
 Composites can both expand and shrink due to moisture and temperature, due to them having both wood and plastic fibres.
 However, they don’t change in size as much as wood or plastic.
 Wood fibres hold the shape when the composite undergoes thermal expansion, while the plastic fibres do the same when moisture is involved.
 Depending on the make of the composites, they can be more susceptible to one kind of expansion.

 However, both composites and vinyl decking are also more resistant to warping and bending than wood.
 If you think that it will be an issue, consider using vinyl or composite decking boards instead.
-While both of them offer the same durability, composites look more natural and wood-like, but slightly more expensive.
+While both of them offer the same durability, composites look more natural and wood-like but are slightly more expensive.

 Importance of Proper Decking Gap